shukal94/aircompany_repo/README.md

 No worries, just check attentively your migration files and running instance of db
 * the second one when alembic try to get revision hash that doesnt exists, just drop ```alembic_version``` in your db and remove ```migrations``` dir then ```flask db init && flask db migrate -m "again" && flask db upgrade```

-## Known bugs
-(critical) when user revokes a ticket, all the ticket dissapears from eplore and dash panel